GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 April 4, 2022

-Added a new manifest key named `optional_host_permissions` for Manifest V3.
-This behaves the exact same as specifying hosts in `optional_permissions` in Manifest V2.
+Manifest V3 extensions can now specify the `optional_host_permissions` key in manifest.json.
+This allows Manifest V3 extensions to declare optional match patterns for hosts just as Manifest V2 extensions could using the `optional_permissions` key.

 ### Chrome 102: injectImmediately property in scripting.executeScript() {: #m102-injectimmediately }